Last update 04 August 2023Diplomatic missions

 Republic of Fiji

 The Republic of Bulgaria does not have an embassy in Fiji.
-Bulgarian nationals staying on the territory of Fiji can find assistance from our embassy in Canberra, Australia.
+Bulgarian citizens staying on the territory of Fiji can seek assistance from our Embassy in Canberra, Australia.

-Embassy of the Republic of Bulgaria in Australia
+Embassy of the Republic of Bulgaria in Canberra, Australia

 Fax: +612 62869600